-Were you aware that kids whose parents have divorced tend to face more emotional and behavioral challenges compared to kids from families that stay together?
-Offering emotional support is key to assisting children in dealing with the difficulties of divorce and in building their resilience and stability.
+Did you know that children whose parents have gone through a divorce often experience more emotional and behavioral difficulties compared to children from intact families?
+Providing emotional support is essential in helping children navigate the challenges of divorce and in fostering their resilience and stability.

 Divorce can be a difficult time for everyone involved, especially children.
 However, with the right strategies and mindset, parents can provide the necessary emotional support to ensure their children’s well-being post-divorce.
 In this article, we will explore the essential steps parents can take to nurture their kids and help them thrive after the divorce.